-Winter is a tough time for birds, especially when it comes to food and shelter.
-But we can help them survive the long winter months.
+Winter is a tough time for birds, especially when it comes to finding food and shelter - but there are ways that we can help!

 Birds have the same needs—food, water, shelter—in winter as they do any other time.
-Helping these winter visitors could help sustain their populations in both their wintering and summering grounds.
+Supporting these needs for overwintering birds could help to sustain their populations.
 We have compiled the following guide on simple ways you can help.

 - Minimize the amount of manicured lawn in your yard.
 Reduce the amount of pesticides and fertilizers in your yard and plant native species.
 The wilder and more varied, the better it is for your avian neighbors.